 Additional Standards Profiling Conventions

-This section defines profiling conventions for standards which are not described in the IHE Technical Frameworks General Introduction.
+If applicable, this section defines profiling conventions for standards which are not described in the IHE Technical Frameworks General Introduction.

-None additional.
+None.

 Use of Coded Entities and Coding Schemes

-Where applicable, coding schemes required by the DICOM, HL7, LOINC, and SNOMED standards are used in IHE Profiles.
+Where applicable, coding schemes required by the DICOM, HL7, LOINC®, and SNOMED CT® standards are used in IHE Profiles.
 In the cases where such resources are not explicitly identified by standards, implementations may utilize any resource (including proprietary or local) provided any licensing/copyright requirements are satisfied.

 IHE does produce and maintain certain terminology.
 OIDs and URNs have been assigned for specific uses.
 The IHE process for managing OIDs and URNs is described at http://wiki.ihe.net/index.php/OID_Registration.